ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 ![finished-trap.jpg](/assets/images/finished-trap.jpg)

-With these copper lugs, I will have a much easier time assembling the antenna later.
+With these copper lugs, I will have a much easier time assembling and tuning the antenna later.

 ![copper-lug.jpg](/assets/images/copper-lugs.jpg)